-We all have a conscience of course, you may have been born with yours blaring loud and healthy and kept it largely intact for much of your life.
+We all have a conscience of course, you may have been born with yours blaring loud and kept it largely intact for much of your life.
 Kudos for you and thank you for blessing this planet, the more conscience led people there are, the better we all are for it!
 My journey though, has been in re- discovering it from essentially having disowned it in my childhood, one self care choice at a time.

 The Gift That Keeps On Giving

 One of the grandest gifts of living guided from our conscience, is the steady growth of a more loving perspective with which to see all parts of ourselves; the obvious, what’s just under the surface, along with those parts hidden way deep inside.
 Even the parts of us we have seen as ugly, gradually morph into beauty under the forgiving gaze of this loving perspective.

 It’s beautiful, illuminating and as real as the keys under my fingers as I type these words.

 Being Loved Enough To Badger Us Until We Do Right